Terms and Conditions

 5. The Nect Sign procedure

-4. Qualified electronic signing of the document takes place following confirmation by the User.
+5. The AES or QES of the document takes place after confirmation by the user.

 1. Nect will automatically create a user account upon acceptance of these Terms and Conditions of Use and assign a unique identification number.